MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/check-in-and-room-release.md

 4. To adjust the amount of time users have to check in before the room is released, go to **Release after:** and select an option from the dropdown.

-When Teams panels are paired with a Teams Rooms device, a user can check in joining the meeting on the device.
+When Teams panels share a resource account with Teams Room on Android, a user can check in joining the meeting on the Teams Room.

 ## Turn on check-in notifications